My No Show Policy Template & Fee for Therapists [Prevents No Shows]

 Advanced and late cancellations

 You may cancel up to 4 sessions per calendar year without paying the session fee as long as you provide a week's notice.
-Sessions cancelled with less than [one week's/72hrs/48hrs/24hrs notice] will be considered late cancellations and you will charged your session fee at the time of your regularly scheduled appointment.
+Sessions cancelled with less than one week notice will be considered late cancellations and you will charged your session fee at the time of your regularly scheduled appointment.

 If you no call, no show two weeks in a row and I haven't heard from you, I will take it that you no longer want to continue therapy and you will be discharged from my caseload.
 I understand that there are many reasons why patients sometimes have a hard time coming to therapy consistently.
 If that is the case, I urge you to speak with me about it so we can work together to address your concerns.